hossameldinmohamed/FourthDemoForAutomationEvent/README.md

 ### Notes:
 - This framework now fully supports **parallel execution** across different browsers.
-- The **GitHub Actions CI/CD pipeline** automatically runs tests on push and PRs to `master`, generating execution logs and reports.
+- The **GitHub Actions CI/CD pipeline** automatically runs tests on push and PRs to `main`, generating execution logs and reports.
 - Test results are stored in **Allure and Extent reports**, which can be accessed via **GitHub Actions artifacts**...